The 5 Stages of the Mobile App Development Workflow

 I’ve seen it time and time again.

-Entrepreneurs with billion-dollar app ideas waste time, burnt cash, and a half-baked product nobody wants to download.
+Entrepreneurs with billion-dollar app ideas waste time, burn cash, and produce a half-baked product nobody wants to download.

 I spent years studying the companies that consistently create successful apps—the ones generating real revenue and scaling into eight-figure businesses.
 What I discovered was simple but powerful: they all follow the same five-stage development workflow.